mweldon/Extension-BehaviorTree/README.md

 ## Background

 A Behavior Tree is a directed data structure where each node in the Tree is either a control node or a task node.
-Task nodes are customizable and the task nodes implemented in this extension will be described in another section.
 Each node in the tree can return a status code to its parent of either SUCCESS or FAILURE.

 ### Control nodes
 The main control nodes are the sequence and the selector.